 Step 8: Restart your Mac computer when the restore is done.

-The last chance is to erase the drive and then reinstall macOS, but before that, please make sure you have recovered all lost data from unbootable Mac computer.
+The last chance is to erase the drive and then reinstall macOS, but before that, please make sure you have recovered all data from unbootable Mac.

 Step 2: From the macOS Utilities menu, select "Disk Utility" and click Continue.

 Step 3: Select the unbootable Mac hard disk.

 Step 4: Choose Erase, complete name, format, scheme, and then click Erase to reformat it.

 Step 5: Return to macOS Utilities window in macOS Recovery mode, and select "Reinstall macOS".